From the Aeolus 13 Umbra YouTube Channel

 Novak: Are you saying there is no filth, no pornography, no obscenity that should not be permitted to be sold and distributed freely in the country in the form of music videos and rock music?

 Novak is being a bit underhanded here in his questioning.
 He is insinuating that by being against censorship, Zappa also supports pornography, obscenity, filth, etc. Essentially, this is a Red Herring logical fallacy.
 Novak tries to shift the topic from censoring words to rather vague concepts such as filth, pornography, and obscenity.
-These are abstract concepts which vary in definition from person to person.
-It’s a classic ploy in an attempt to discredit someone by shifting the topic and associating their position with something ethically dubious.
+These are abstract terms which vary in definition from person to person.
+It is a classic ploy in an attempt to discredit someone by shifting the topic and associating their position with something ethically dubious.
 Zappa, however, does not take the bait.

 Zappa: I don’t think music qualifies as pornography and especially since this whole business started with words.
 We’re talking about words.
 All of the complaints are about words.